moritzvitt/moritzProjekt/prompts/_general_prompt.md

 # Steps

+1. Read the dataframe
-1. ### Clean the data and check for parsing errors
+2. ### Clean the data and check for parsing errors

 Have a look at the table I provided you with.
 Don't use code for that, just rely on your prediction of characters as LLM.